tsnellgrove/dark_castle3/doc/to_do.md

 Likewise, many puzzles depend on more complex machines: the Iron Portcullis can only be opened by matching the Lever Array to the Messy Handwriting on the Note and then pushing the Red Button, the Hedgehog Broach will only be dispensed once after the first time Burt pulls the Throne.

-These custom, copmlex, and pro-active Player interactions require a more intricate coding solution than a simple door - and the general name I give for many of them is "Machines".
+These custom, complex, and pro-active Player interactions require a more intricate coding solution than a simple door - and the general name I give for many of them is "Machines".
 What follows is an explanation of my approach to implementing "Machines" in Dark Castle.

 The Journey to Modular Machines:

 The journey to establishing the current structure for Machines was a long and winding one that's hopefully arrived at a reasonable solution.
 Here were the major milestones:

-1) In both Dark Castl ev1 and v2 I realized the need to interject pre and post actions into the game based on player behavior.
+1) In both Dark Castle ev1 and v2 I realized the need to interject pre and post actions into the game based on player behavior.
 A pre-action is one that occurred before the player's intended result (e.g. the Hedgehog blocking Burt from getting the shiny Sword).
 A post-action is one that occurs after Burt's action (e.g. after Burt pushes the Red Button the Control Panel machine should whirr and possibly open the Iron Portcullis).
 In the early versions of the game the player's commands were sent to an enormous If-Then-Else construct that checked to see if the conditions were right to invoke a pre or post action.
 This approach had the advantages of being simple and extremly flexible - but it always disturbed me for several reasons:
 	A) It was extremely opaque to anyone reading the code.
 You could easily read through the coding for the Entrance and have no idea that going East or West off the drawbridge was deadly.
 	B) It took you out of the game... it was like a whole second set of game logic independent from the main program.
 	C) The If-Then-Else routine was neither scalable nor reusable